Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 3. Lean forward from your hips while maintaining a straight back, allowing your arms to hang down toward the floor.

-4. Slight bend your elbows and raise your arms out to the sides in a wide arc.
+4. Slightly bend your elbows and raise your arms out to the sides in a wide arc.

-5. Continue the movement until your upper arms are parallel to the floor or slightly higher.
+5. Continue the movement until your upper arms parallel the floor or slightly higher.

 6. Then, slowly lower the dumbbells back to their starting position.